varletjs/rattail/docs/general/get-global-this.md

 # getGlobalThis

-Retrieve the global object based on the current environment
+Retrieve the global object based on the current environment.

 ### Usage